-From 01 January 2016 to 23 March 2016, an estimated 13,777 migrants and refugees were registered arriving in Italy.
+From 01 January 2016 to 16 March 2016, an estimated 11,000 migrants and refugees were registered arriving in Italy.
 These figures are reached by adding numbers circulated by the Ministry of Interior, which go up to 29 February 2016, to numbers of arrivals from 1 March 2016 onwards, which are estimated by IOM staff in the landing areas.
 At the end of each month, IOM data is adjusted according to the official figures provided by Italy's Ministry of Interior.
-From 17 March to 23 March 2016, IOM staff in the landing areas estimated that 3,053 arrived, which is a significant increase from the previous week's arrivals of 1,508 and from 391 arrivals two weeks ago.
+From 10 March to 16 March 2016, IOM staff in the landing areas estimated that 1,508 a sharp increase from the previous week's arrivals of 391 and from 509 arrivals two weeks ago.